sanjushekhawat/Save-Titanic/README.md

 # Save-Titanic
-Titanic competition, a popular machine learning dataset for beginners.
+Surviving Titanic, a popular machine learning dataset for beginners.